 Let us perform a change of coordinates to

 with $u$ defined in Eq.~\eqref{eq:AsymptoticRetardedTime}.
-Similarly, for the tensor, vector and scalar components in the asymptotic energy momentum tensor, which represent the source in Eq.~\eqref{eqn:SolForm}, it is useful to switch to the relevant asymptotic coordinates
+Similarly, for the tensor, vector and scalar components in the asymptotic energy-momentum tensor, which represent the source in Eq.~\eqref{eqn:SolForm}, it is useful to switch to the relevant asymptotic coordinates

 with asymptotic retarded time

 where $\psi=\text{S, V, T}$ again stands for the scalar, vector and tensor sectors respectively.
 Under this transformation, the volume form in the integration becomes